 If you look yourself up on Google, you might encounter something you don’t want the public to see.
-It could be something you posted to social media years ago or records about some trouble you got into when you were younger.
+Maybe it’s something you posted to social media years ago or records about some trouble you got into when you were younger.
 You might also run into data like your home address and phone number — things you don’t want strangers to know.

-Now that you’ve looked up your name and seen what Google has to say about you, you probably want to hide or remove any private or unflattering information that shows up.
-To help you protect your privacy, here are steps you can take to get your personal data off search engine results.
+Now that you’ve looked up your name and seen what Google has to say about you, you probably want to hide or remove any private or unflattering information.
+To help you protect your privacy, you can take steps to get your data off search engine results.

 A note on public records: Can they be removed?

 Unlike content posted to social media, public records like marriages, births and arrests are harder to remove from search engines.
-They’re usually hosted by government websites, which makes removal much more complicated.
+They’re usually hosted by government websites, making removal much more complicated.

 Here are the kinds of public records that search engines and people-finder sites can show: